Solar Schools

 For general guidance, scroll down to view our Menu of Services for tips and resources to prepare for solar on your school.

-Schools are encouraged to reach out to CERTs for unbiased technical and general assistance in preparation to meet the Readiness Assessment or Full Grant Application requirements.
-Contact Peter Lindstrom (612-625-9634 or [email protected]) to schedule a meeting.
+Reach out to CERTs for assistance in preparation to meet the Readiness Assessment or Full Grant Application requirements.
+Contact Peter Lindstrom ([email protected]) to schedule a meeting.
 Examples include:

 • Scheduling your CERTs Pre-Application consultation.